 Cataracts start off small and worsen over time, so it’s important to understand how developed your cataract is in order to treat symptoms early.
 With a short yet comprehensive evaluation, your optometrist or ophthalmologist will be able to give you an accurate cataract diagnosis and let you know if you need surgery and if you’re a good candidate for it – giving you the opportunity to enjoy a clearer, brighter life beyond cataracts.

 How are cataracts diagnosed?

-To determine if you have a cataract, your doctor will give you a full examination, which includes the following:
+To determine if you have a cataract, your doctor will likely give you a full examination, which may include the following:

 Overview of Health & Medication History

 - You and your immediate family’s overall health

 - What medications you’re taking, including prescription and over-the-counter